lockedinspace/letme/README.md

 You can also install a specific version swapping ``@latest`` with your desired version.

-Available versions can be found as tags in the [letme official repo](https://github.com/lockedinspace/letme).
+Available versions can be found as [releases](https://github.com/lockedinspace/letme/releases).

 ### Building from source